huang/RNA-Seq/README.md

-# -------------- convert bam to bigwig using deepTools by feeding inverse of DESeq’s size Factor --------------
+## 1, convert bam to bigwig using deepTools by feeding inverse of DESeq’s size Factor
 You can read the details laid out by ATpoint about how to use a scale factor with deepTools.
 He specified it for ATAC-seq/ChIP-seq, but the principles are the same for RNA-seq: calculate a scaling factor with DESeq2 and supply the inverse (!) to bamCoverage --scaleFactor.

 https://www.biostars.org/p/317023/
 https://hbctraining.github.io/DGE_workshop/lessons/02_DGE_count_normalization.html

-## Create DESeq2Dataset object
+#Create DESeq2Dataset object
 dds <- DESeqDataSetFromMatrix(countData = data, colData = meta, design = ~ sampletype)
 sizeFactors(dds)
 View(counts(dds))